EricWVGG/EricWVGG.github.io/sanity-nextjs-store-finder.md

 ## Dependencies and .env

-We all live in dependency hell, let's go…
+We all live in dependency hell!

 ```
 npm install google-map-react usehooks-ts